The Ticketless Traveler, Food for Thought, NYC Neighborhoods

 5th Ave - Bryant Park: One of the stops to The NYPL's Stephen A. Schwarzman's Building!
 The Library has been around since 1911 and under the park, there's layers of stacks!
 Named after the Romantic poet and editor of The New York Evening Post, William Cullen Bryant in 1884, Bryant Park is a small public park available for anyone to slow down their city lives and enjoy the natural scenery!
 There are also tons of events happening all year around in the park: from ice skating to shopping to summer concerts.

-Times Square, New York on Wikimedia CommonsTimes Square - 42nd Street: Since 1904, TS is one of the most iconic attractions of New York City; Times Square is often viewed as the global capital of the world with loads of advertisement, shows, shops and people from all walks of life.
+Times Square - 42nd Street: Since 1904, TS is one of the most iconic attractions of New York City; Times Square is often viewed as the global capital of the world with loads of advertisement, shows, shops and people from all walks of life.
 Here's an interesting fact: about 1.6 million people walk over to Times Square on any given day; Times Square is popular and historic.
 Read Why The First Ball Was Dropped in Time Square!

 - Check out the Map Division for historical MTA maps!

 - The Milstein Division for U.S. History, Local History and Genealogy also have resources on the history of New York City!

 - Discover more immigrant heritage stories available at NYPL